cyb0rgdoll/ISC2-cc/README.md

 -	ex= fd02:24c1:b942:01f3:ead2:123a:c3d2:cf2f

 IP Addresses can be assigned in 2 ways

 1. Static IPs
 -	Manually assigned IP Address by an administrator
 -	Must be unique
 -	Must be within appropriate range for the network

 2. Dynamic Host Configuration Protocol (DHCP)
 -	Automatic assignment of IP Address from an administrator configured pool
--

 Servers are configured with Static IP Addresses End-user devices are configured with Dynamically-Changing IP Addresses

-Network Ports
+**Network Ports**
 -	Like Apartment #s, guide traffic to the correct final destination
 -	IP addresses uniquely identifies a system while the Network Ports uniquely identifies a particular location of a system associated with a specific application
 -	Think of it as
 -	IP Addresses - Street # of an Apartment
 -	Network Ports- Unit # of an Apartment

-Network Port Numbers
+**Network Port Numbers**
 -	16-bit binary numbers
 -	2 to the power of 16 = 65,646 possible values
 -	65,646-1 (for 0) = 0-65,535 possibilities

-Port Ranges
+**Port Ranges**
 -	0 - 1,023 = Well-known ports
 -	Reserved for common applications that are assigned by internet authorities
 -	Ensures everyone on the internet will know how to find common services such as : web servers, email servers
 -	Web-servers use the Well-known port 80
 -	Secure Web-servers use the Well-known port 443
 -	1,024 - 49,151 = Registered ports
+-
--	Application vendors may register their applications to use these ports
+  Application vendors may register their applications to use these ports.
+Examples
--	Examples
 -	Microsoft Reserve port 1433 for SQL Server database connections
 -	Oracle Reserve port 1521 for Database
 -	49,152 - 65,535 = Dynamic ports
 -	Applications can use on a temporary basis

-Important Port #s
+**Important Port #s**

 Administrative Services
 	-	Port 21 : File Transfer Protocol (FTP)
 	-	Transfers data between systems
 	-	Port 22 : Secure Shell (SSH)
 	-	Encrypted administrative connections to servers
 	-	Port 3389 : Remote Desktop Protocol (RDP)
 	-	Encrypted administrative connections to servers
 	-	Ports 137, 138, and 139 : NetBIOS - Windows
 	-	Network Communications using the NetBIOS protocol
 	-	Port 53 : Domain Name Service (DNS)
 	-	All systems use Port 53 for DNS lookups

 Mail Services
 	-	Port 25 : Simple Mail Transfer Protocol (SMTP)
 	-	Exchange email between servers
 	-	Port 110 : Post Office Protocol (POP)
 	-	Allows clients to retrieve mail
 	-	Port 143 : Internet Message Access Protocol (IMAP)
 	-	Allows to retrieve mail
 Web Services
 	-	Port 80 : Hypertext Transfer Protocol (HTTP)
 	-	For unencrypted web communications
 	-	Port 443: Secure HTTP (HTTPS)
 	-	For encrypted connections

--
-Securing Wireless Networks
+**Securing Wireless Networks**

 Service Set Identifier (SSID)
 	-	The name of your Wi-Fi
 	-	You can disable visibility of Wi-Fi (Hide)
 	-	Has an administrative password to the access point (connection)
 	-	Ensure to immediately change default administrator passwords

 You can configure what Type of Network you want
 1) Open Network Open for anyone to use (No Password Wifi)